860–880 Lake Shore Drive: Construction

-The facade was manufactured modularly, with two-story-high panels manufactured elsewhere and then welded together.
+The facade was constructed modularly, with two-story-high panels manufactured elsewhere and then welded together.
 The panels divided the facade into bays with four windows per story.
 In contrast to earlier concrete buildings, where wet concrete was poured into temporary wooden formwork, the concrete columns at both buildings were poured into a formwork made of steel plates.
 The steel plates remained on the facades after the columns were poured, eliminating the need to cover up the concrete with some other material.
 Mies contemplated painting the steel beams red, yellow, or some other color, but he ultimately decided to paint them black.
 The windows were also assembled from inside the building, eliminating the need to use scaffolding on the facade.
-Due to the materials used in the buildings, they were dubbed the "World's First Multiple Glass House".
+They were originally dubbed the "glass houses"; due to the materials used in the buildings, one source referred to them as the "World's First Multiple Glass House".